 Pasta Louise is open every day but Monday for breakfast, lunch, and dinner.
 All are amazing options but if you’re going to take it to go and enjoy it at Prospect Park, I definitely recommend just planning on dining here.
 This is a better spot for lunch or dinner and dining in.

 You can order take out though if you’d like to picnic in the park.
-You can pick up to go food from the 8th Avenue and 8th Street location, which is just a short 5-minute walk to the 9th street entrance to Prospect Park.
+You can pick up to go food from the 8th Avenue and 8th Street location, which is just a short 5-minute walk to the 9th Street entrance to Prospect Park.
 Both locations offer both indoor and outdoor seating.

 As far as ordering goes, you have to try the pasta.
-Pasta Louise changes the pasta shape regularly but their options for sauce is the same, if you’re not sure where to start try the cacio e pepe and then you can customize your order by adding on extras like freshly made ricotta or a ball of burrata, crispy proscuitto, or even hot peppers.
+Pasta Louise changes the pasta shape regularly but their options for sauce is the same, if you’re not sure where to start try the cacio e pepe and then you can customize your order by adding on extras like freshly made ricotta or a ball of burrata, crispy prosciutto, or even hot peppers.

 The fact that you can customize your order to your flavor profile and the quality of the homemade noodles makes this one of the best restaurants near Prospect Park.